Skip to content

 tidesdb_column_family_config_t cf_config = {

-.memtable_flush_size = 128 * 1024 * 1024, /* 128MB */
+.write_buffer_size = 128 * 1024 * 1024, /* 128MB memtable flush threshold */

-.sl_max_level = 12, /* skip list max level */
+.skip_list_max_level = 12, /* Skip list max level */

-.sl_probability = 0.25f, /* skip list probability */
+.skip_list_probability = 0.25f, /* Skip list probability */

-.compression_algorithm = COMPRESS_LZ4, /* use LZ4 */
+.compression_algorithm = LZ4_COMPRESSION, /* LZ4_COMPRESSION, SNAPPY_COMPRESSION, or ZSTD_COMPRESSION */

-.enable_bloom_filter = 1, /* enable bloom filters */
+.enable_bloom_filter = 1, /* Enable bloom filters */

-.bloom_filter_fp_rate = 0.01, /* 1% false positive rate */
+.bloom_fpr = 0.01, /* 1% false positive rate */

-.sync_mode = TDB_SYNC_FULL, /* fsync on every write (most durable) */
+.sync_mode = TDB_SYNC_FULL, /* TDB_SYNC_NONE, TDB_SYNC_INTERVAL, or TDB_SYNC_FULL */

-.comparator_name = {0}, /* empty = use default "memcmp" */
+.comparator_name = {0}, /* Empty = use default "memcmp" */

 };